Niffy/LogForwardClient/Readme.md

 **Remember to call -w in the mode to write changes!**

 ###Settings
-If you wish to update
+If you wish to create or update a profile you can do it here.

+To view current setting profiles run
+> -ls

+Here is an example of adding a setting profile
+> -c -n NAME -storagepath XYZ -filenamepath XYZ -sdcard TRUEorFALSE

+* -c Create a setting profile
+* -n Name of setting profile
+* -storagepath Location to store files on local disk
+* -filenamepath Name and location of where the log file will be located on remote device
+* -sdcard is the log on an external sdcard?

+You can then update the setting profile if needs be
+> -u SETTINGPROFILEID -n NAME -storagepath XYZ -filenamepath XYZ -sdcard TRUEorFALSE -b BUFFERSIZE -p PORT

+* -b Size of local network buffer
+* -p Default port to use when connecting to remote devices.

+You then have to add devices to the setting profile, this is quite easy to do.
+> -a SETTINGPROFILEID -did DEVICEID

+* -a Add a device to the given setting profile
+* -did the device ID to add to profile

+**Remember to call -w in the mode to write changes!**
 ## Future
 I've implemented a lot more than I first thought I would.
-It works for now but will struggle to cope when I change what I'm working on.
 Some issues and ideas are in the issue area.
+Working with the command line can make you become bogged down, so a GUI in future would be a good idea!

 The Client.java is starting to bloat and the if statements dealing with commands could become fragile in future.